MoravianUniversity/AlzheimersIoT/Scheduler/README.md

 http://localhost:5000/api/scheduler
 ```

-Each post request should contain parameters for a medium (SMS, Google Talk, or Email), dest (email address or a phone number), msg, and time.
+Each post request should contain parameters for a medium (SMS, Google Talk, or Email), dest (email address or a phone number), time, and a msg or latestEntryOf.
 For example:

 ```
 payload = {